-The Chief Executive Officer and Chief Financial Officer have evaluated our disclosure controls and procedures as of the end of the quarter, and have concluded that such controls and procedures are effective to ensure that information required to be disclosed by us in our corporate filings is recorded, processed, summarized and reported within the required time periods.
+During the second quarter, an error in fact as it related to the accounting for certain deferred income tax benefits was not discovered during the review process.
+The Chief Executive Officer and the Chief Financial Officer reevaluated our disclosure controls and procedures as of the end of the second quarter, taking into account this error, and concluded that the controls and procedures surrounding the accounting for certain deferred income tax benefits were not effective to ensure that information required to be disclosed by us in our corporate filings was recorded, processed, summarized and reported within the required time periods.